MaddyGuthridge/shef/README.md

 Allows users to input orders and receive an order number, then allows a chef to read those orders and mark them as fulfilled.

-This is an exercise that I wrote myself, as I believe it does a better job at explaining integration testing, compared to COMP1531's provided exercise [pretty](../pretty/README.md), which covers unit testing.
+This is an exercise to help COMP1531 students learn integration testing.
+I designed it as a replacement for the existing [pretty](../pretty/README.md) exercise, in order to more strongly reinforce best-practices for integration testing.

 ## Your task